-Learn How To Make Ghee from butter in this step-by-step guide that creates pure, golden butterfat with hints of nuttiness from caramelized milk solids.
-This version of clarified butter has an exceptionally high smoke point and is a staple in Indian cuisine.
+Learn How To Make Ghee from unsalted butter in 15 minutes with this step-by-step guide.
+This version of clarified butter has a nutty aroma from caramelized milk solids, an exceptionally high smoke point, and is a staple in Indian cooking.
+Make ghee at home with this easy 1-ingredient recipe in the Instant Pot or on the stove.

 Jump to: